 The workshops at Whiz Kids make it clear to children that when they apply strategies, work hard, and get help, their reading and writing will get visibly and dramatically better.

 Our founder and head teacher, Sara Masson, M.S., CTEFL, was born and raised in the United States.
 She has a bachelor’s degree in French, a credential to teach English as a foreign language from Georgetown University, and a master’s degree from the School of Education and Social Policy at Northwestern University.
 She worked as a behavioral health consultant to primary schools in San Francisco for over ten years, supporting teachers and parents meet the social-emotional needs of children.
-Additionally, she wrote articles about child development for an online newspaper, served as a mentor for Big Brothers Big Sisters of America, and volunteered for the non-profit organization Room-to-Read to promote worldwide literacy.
+Additionally, she wrote articles about child development for a local newspaper, served as a mentor for Big Brothers Big Sisters of America, and volunteered for the non-profit organization Room-to-Read to promote worldwide literacy.
 In 2012, Sara moved to France where she started a family support program called Kids' Turn Paris, and also taught English in international primary schools.
 In 2016, Sara relocated to Mauritius and taught English at Clavis International Primary School and taught Class 1 at Alexandra House School.

 Sara is a passionate educator who loves getting children excited about reading and writing.
 She uses standards to drive her instruction, and uses a workshop model to give her students a voice and a choice in their learning.
 Currently, Sara conducts literacy workshops for children living in Mauritius and volunteers for the Traveling Library of the U.S. Embassy.
 She was recently chosen to lead writing workshops for local primary school teachers at the annual English Language Learning and Teaching (ELLT) conference hosted by the U.S. Embassy.
 Sara also teaches English online to children and adults living in countries in Europe and Asia.